SCRIPTURE SHAPES DOCTRINE. DOCTRINE SHAPES OUR LIVES.

 April 13,2025

 The birth of the Church begins in Acts 2 with Peter’s great profession of the Gospel at Pentecost.
 When they heard the Gospel, they were “cut to the heart” and their response was to ask Peter and the apostles, “Brothers, what shall we do?”
 (Acts 2:37, ESV).
 Peter answered them saying, “Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit” (Acts 2:38).
 Peter’s answer to this question is not an answer you would hear had it been asked in most Southern Baptist churches.
-Not only would such an answer be rare, but some are uncomfortable with Peter’s language as they are hesitant to accept this language into our confession.[1]
+Not only would such an answer be rare, but some are uncomfortable with Peter’s language as they are even hesitant to accept this language into our confession.[1]

 Regardless of your view of Peter’s connection of repentance and baptism to forgiveness, Peter directly connects their conversion to their baptism.
 This is not the only time we see this response to converting sinners.
 If we survey the book of Acts, in every single conversion account, the individual expressing belief was pointed directly toward baptism (Acts 2:37-41, 8:12-24, 8:35-38, 9:17-18, 10:44-48, 16:14-15, 16:30-34, 18:5-8, 19:1-7, 22:12-16).
 One might point out that the above listed scriptures are not the only passages in Acts dealing with the salvation of sinners, which is true.
 In Acts 4:4, 9:42, 13:48-49, 17:4, 17:12, 17:34, we do not see any mentions of baptism but only of belief in which someone might argue that Luke does not see baptism as connected with their conversion.
-In each of these passages, Luke is not describing the conversion accounts of individuals; rather, he is giving a record of the events that were taking place.
+In each of these passages, however, Luke is not describing the conversion accounts of individuals; rather, he is giving a record of the events that were taking place.
 These relevant details were observances of the growth of the early Church as many were coming into faith.

-However, in each detailed conversion account, a pattern is set forth by the apostles of what to do when someone comes to the faith.
+In each detailed conversion account, a pattern is set forth by the apostles of what to do when someone comes to the faith.
 There are obvious inconsistencies within each conversion account around the reception of the Holy Spirit.
 In some instances, we are not told when the Spirit was received.
 Sometimes the Spirit came upon them before they were baptized without the laying on of hands.
 In other accounts, the Spirit fell upon the believers after their baptism with the laying on of hands.
-Still, a clear pattern was established as follows: the Word of God was preached, the convert believed the Word of God, and the convert was then baptized.[2]
+With this exception of the reception of the Holy Spirit, a pattern for conversion was given as follows: the Word of God was preached, the convert believed the Word of God, the convert was repentant, and the convert was baptized.[2]
 There is not a single conversion story that did not follow this pattern.
-An interesting thing to note is that we never see anyone repent through prayer.
-While we do see examples of prayers of repentance in scripture (e.g. Psalm 51), I have not found any scripture where the repentance involved in conversion is accomplished through prayer.
-That is not to say that there wasn’t anyone who prayed in their repentance, but the New Testament idea of repentance is a change of mindset and a turning away from sin.
-This is a work of the Spirit of God within us and not something produced by a prayer.
+Their baptism was connected to their salvation.

-Repentance is tied directly to baptism in scripture, we see this both in John’s Baptism and Peter’s instructions at Pentecost (Matthew 3:11; Acts 2:38;19:4; 22:16).
-While there is debate in the Church on whether John’s baptism and the baptismal ordinance of Christ are the same, both baptisms seem to be directly tied to repentance.
-One could even argue that our repentance is expressed in our baptism (1 Peter 3:20-21) which would explain why the Apostles always directed the new converts from belief to baptism.
-The Ethiopian eunuch in Acts 8, encountered Philip who explained to him the Gospel.
+In Acts 8, the Ethiopian eunuch in encountered Philip who explained to him the Gospel.
 The man believed Philip and asked if anything was preventing himself from being baptized as they passed by a body of water.
 Consider also the conversion of the Philippian jailer who was about to end his own life when Paul spoke to him, and the man asked how he could be saved.
 Paul told him to believe in Jesus and the man was baptized in the same hour (Acts 16:30-33).
 Let us also consider Paul’s own conversion.
 The Lord left him blind for three days and sent him to Ananias.
 By Paul’s own account of his conversion, he says that Ananias proclaimed to him God’s Word and concluded by saying, “Why do you wait?
-Rise and be baptized and was away your sins, calling on his name” (Acts 22:16, ESV).
+Rise and be baptized and wash away your sins, calling on his name” (Acts 22:16, ESV).
 Every account displays conversion directly tied to their baptism.
 The Holy Spirit illuminated them, giving them the ability to understand the Word being preached,[3] and they believed.
-That faith was then expressed in their baptism.
-Their baptism was not given as a prerequisite for church membership, for at this time there was no church membership, but it was their initiation into the Christian faith.
+With a repentant heart, that faith was then expressed in their baptism.
+Their baptism was their initiation into the Christian faith.

 There is a major barrier in Southern Baptist churches that prevents us from a greater understanding of baptism because the way we lead people through conversion does not follow the pattern set forth in Acts.
+We have separated baptism from salvation by replacing it with something else.
 Our services typically have an element in them called the “invitation,” or “altar call.”
 This is the time for those who “feel” the Holy Spirit working on their heart to come to the “altar” and lay it all before God.
 If someone comes forward to ask “What should I do?”, the pastor will lead them into a “sinner’s prayer.”
 There is no one version of the sinner’s prayer.
 It is an idea intended to move the convert to admit they are a sinner, believe that Christ can save them, and confess their sins to be saved.
 This is often called the “ABCs of the Gospel.”
 A sinner’s prayer may look something like, “God, I am a sinner.
 I confess with my mouth and believe in my heart that Jesus is Your Son, and that He died on the Cross for my sins and rose again on the third day.
 I am asking you to forgive me of my sins and to change my life and to save my soul.”
 At the completion of this prayer, the convert is announced to the congregation as a Christian.
 The convert will eventually be baptized, the time of which depends on the church, but this baptism is a secondary thing done out of obedience to Christ which only portrays what God did during that altar call.
 In that Baptism, God is not doing anything, and the new convert is not receiving anything.

-If we could only see how damaging Revivalism has been to our theology and practice.
-Our services have ceased to be about the worship of God and are now focused on the evangelization of the lost.
-The evangelist and preacher has replaced the power of God’s Word.
-Instead of looking for pastors who faithfully preach God’s Word while trusting the Spirit to work through the Word, we look for passionate and effective evangelists who can stir the emotions of those in the pews.
-We look for pastor’s who have innovative strategies for drawing new people into the church instead of men who know how to exposit scripture.
 The Lord’s Supper has been replaced by the altar call.
-We no longer allow the Spirit to work through the table of the Lord as people search their hearts for sins in confession and take of the bread and the cup proclaiming the Gospel through the meal to all who are visiting.
-Instead, we put on ambient sound or sing a verse of “Just as I Am” (because there must be something musical to increase emotions) and do everything we can to work up the emotions of the hearer to draw them to the altar.
-Baptism has been replaced by the sinner’s prayer.
+We no longer allow the Spirit to work through the table of the Lord as people search their hearts for sins in confession while taking the bread and the cup proclaiming the Gospel through the meal to all who are visiting and receiving the promise that they have had their sins forgiven.
+Instead, we put on ambient sound or sing a verse of “Just as I Am” (because there must be something musical to increase emotions) and do everything we can to draw the hearer to the altar.
+Baptism has also been replaced by the altar call and sinner’s prayer.
 We no longer lead the convert to water as they confess their belief in the Gospel where they would receive the promises God is giving them in the sign.
 We take them to a prayer that is all dependent upon the amount of remorse they feel in their heart which has often been created by the compelling speech and musical performances of the service, which we call the movement of the Spirit.
 We have replaced God’s ordinances with our own inventions.
+Charles Finny makes this claim himself in the following statement,

 We Southern Baptists proclaim that we are a Great Commission people.
 Let us not forget what Christ commanded us to do in his commission, “go therefore, and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Ghost, teaching them to observe all that I have commanded you” (Matthew 28:19-20, ESV).
-How are disciples are made according to the Commission?
+How are disciples made according to the Commission?
 He commanded us to go and baptize, not to lead people into a sinner’s prayer.
 Only in Acts do we see this commission carried out because there are no other conversion accounts after Christ’s resurrection in the New Testament.
 We have the pattern of Peter’s declaration in Acts 2:38 followed throughout the rest of Acts.
 When a sinner has heard the Word of God and the Holy Spirit has opened their eyes to the truth of Christ, a prayer is not what saves them.
 If they have believed what they have heard, Christ has saved them in their faith before any prayer is ever made.
 We should give them instruction to ensure they understand the gospel, repentance, and their baptism, but by the example set in scripture we are to lead them to the water as they profess their faith and appeal themselves to God for a clean conscience (1 Peter 3:21).
 Through this great sign of baptism, they are then united with Christ in his death, burial, and resurrection and joined into the faith and the Church, beginning their discipleship in Christ.

 [1] At the 2024 Southern Baptist Convention, motions were made to incorporate the Apostles’ Creed and the Nicene Creed into the Baptist Faith and Message 2000.
 There is a lot of resistance against adopting these creeds into our confession.
 Most of the resistance stems out of a “no creed but the Bible” view.
 Yet, there is still a large group who do not want to adopt the creed because of the line that says, “I acknowledge one baptism for the remission of sins.”
 They find this language uncomfortable because they are afraid of what it teaches.
 They teach that Peter is saying we are to be baptized because we have been forgiven of our sins as it is very common for Baptists to change the “for” in Peter’s response to “because of” as they claim a causal use of εἰς.
 Thus, Acts 2:38 would then read, “Repent and be baptized every one of you in the name of Jesus Christ because of the forgiveness of your sins.”